Digital X-Ray and Intraoral Camera Technology – Anchorage

 A Digital Office

-Digital X-rays and digital cone beam technology are state-of-the-art in diagnosis, in addition to having 90% less exposure than the old X-ray systems.
-We have been using this advanced technology in our office since its inception in 1994.
-The use of these, along with our intraoral dental cameras, helps us show and explain your conditions and recommended treatments so you can be involved in making an informed decision on what’s best for you.
+Digital X-rays and digital cone beam technology are state-of-the-art in diagnosis and have 90% less exposure than the old X-ray systems.
+We have used this advanced technology in our office since its inception in 1994.
+Along with our intraoral dental cameras, these help us show and explain your conditions and recommended treatments so you can be involved in making an informed decision on what’s best for you.
 Our overhead display monitor replaces the bright overhead lights of yesteryear, allowing you to see what’s inside your mouth via digital images from an intraoral camera or x-rays—or turn it into a DVD player to watch a movie during treatment.
 We have three monitors in each room for comfortable viewing from multiple angles and high-intensity curing lights for state-of-the-art bonding of our tooth-colored restorations.
 We also utilize a variety of other digital options in our office:

 DIAGNOdent